jbourke/awsbashdemo/README.md

 ### Troubleshooting - so far
 * SSH - To many auth failures: Clear your ssh keyring, `ssh-add -D`
 * Can't write to /tmp - Script needs to save the key file locally.
 Make sure /tmp is writable by your user.
+* AWS Permission Denied - Make sure your AWS config has a valid default profile, or update the profile to use in the gvawsdemo script.

 ### Next Steps